qalle2/nes-disasm/README.md

 [Game Genie ROM](sample-output.txt) (see `test.sh` for command line arguments used)

 ## Hints
-* If ASM6 cannot reassemble the disassembly correctly, try enabling the options `--no-abs-zp`, `--no-abs-zpx` and `--no-abs-zpy`.
+* If ASM6 cannot reassemble the disassembly correctly, try enabling the option `--no-zp-abs`.
 * Use a CDL file for a clearer output.
 If you can't, try these options to help the disassembler avoid disassembling bytes that make no sense as code:
 `--no-zp-ab`, `--no-zp-abx`, `--no-zp-aby`, `--no-opcodes`, `--no-access`, `--no-write`, `--no-execute`